John Justin

-John Justin (24 November 1917 – 29 November 2002) was a British stage and film actor.
+John Justin (24 November 1917 – 29 November 2002) was an English stage and film actor.

 Early life

-John Justinian de Ledesma was born in Knightsbridge, London, England, the son of a well-off Argentine rancher.
-Though he grew up on his father's estancia, he was educated at Bryanston School in Bryanston, Dorset.
+John Justinian de Ledesma was born in the Knightsbridge district of London, the son of a well-off Argentine rancher.
+Though he grew up on his father's estancia, he was educated at Bryanston School in Bryanston.
 He developed an interest in flying and became a qualified pilot at the age of 12, though he was not allowed to fly solo at the time because of his age.

 Acting career

 Justin became interested in acting at a young age.
 By the age of 16, he had joined the Plymouth Repertory.
 In 1937, he briefly trained with the Royal Academy of Dramatic Art, but did not like it and soon joined the repertory company of John Gielgud.
 Among the plays he appeared in was Dear Octopus.

 The Thief of Bagdad

 In 1938, he auditioned for and was cast in the role for which he is perhaps best remembered, Ahmad in the 1940 version of The Thief of Bagdad, opposite Sabu.
 To do so, he had to sign a seven-year contract with Alexander Korda.